Annual Lockout Tagout Audit: OSHA Requires It. We Make It Easy.

 • New machines are added without corresponding LOTO procedures

-• Employees change roles, reducing trained headcount on specific procedures
+• Employees change roles, thinning trained headcount on specific procedures

 • Placards are damaged, removed, or become illegible

-• Work tasks evolve, meaning the documented procedure no longer matches actual practice
+• Work tasks evolve and the documented procedure no longer matches actual practice

-• Regulatory standards are updated, requiring procedure revisions
+• Regulatory standards are updated, triggering procedure revisions

 The Risk of Skipping or Under-Documenting the Annual Review

-Beyond the direct OSHA citation for missing records, an undocumented annual review also removes your defense in the event of an incident.
-If a worker is injured during a maintenance task, the absence of annual inspection records signals systemic non-compliance, which escalates the severity of enforcement action significantly.
+Beyond the direct OSHA citation for missing records, an undocumented annual review removes your defense in the event of an incident.
+If a worker is injured during a maintenance task, the absence of annual inspection records signals systemic non-compliance, which escalates enforcement action significantly.

 Two Ways to Complete Your Annual LOTO Audit

-Choose what works best for your team.
-Both options result in compliant, audit-ready documentation.
+Pick what works for your team.
+Both paths result in compliant, audit-ready documentation.

 Full-Service Audit (We Do It)

-Our team conducts the entire review for you
+Our team runs the entire review for you

 • Certified specialists perform the on-site procedure review

-• Every machine procedure reviewed against current equipment state
+• Every machine procedure checked against current equipment state

 • Employee review sessions conducted with authorized employees